Ladies and gentlemen, as your Commander-in-Chief of U.S. Operation Chaos, I'm looking out over the battlefield.

 No need to be.

-We're here, and we've got three hours of fun frolic and frivolity as well as the serious discussion of issues.
+We're here, and we've got three hours of fun, frolic, and frivolity, as well as the serious discussion of issues.

-And I saw something that genuinely moved me, and I I was sitting here staring at this and listening to this.
+And I was sitting here staring at this and listening to this.

-I I was uh two things happened.
+I was two things happened.

 And you have to hear this, particularly if you haven't had a chance to have your TV on today or radio and you didn't hear this.

-You have to hear it, and you have to imagine a crystal blue sky, a crisp day in Washington, the Pope and the President on the reviewing stand with others, the camera occasionally uh uh focusing on the uh the Army, U.S. Army chorus.
+And you have to imagine a crystal blue sky, a crisp day in Washington, the Pope and the President on the reviewing stand with others, the camera occasionally focusing on the Army, U.S. Army chorus.

-And you realize this is at the White House, and a song written in tribute to God is being played at the White House.
+And a song written in tribute to God is being played at the White House.

-Uh not only was God present, but the largest White House welcoming ceremony ever participated in a ceremony uh thanking God of respecting God and of offering up a tribute to God, and this is uh you just have to hear this.
+Not only was God present, but the largest White House welcoming ceremony ever participated in a ceremony thanking God of respecting God and of offering up a tribute to God.

-It runs about 447.
+It runs about 4:47.

 It's infectious.